denis-bogdanas/firefox-to-wikidpad/README.md

   * compactBookmarks meaning:
       * true = bookmarks a la [name|link]
-      * false = boolmarks a la name: link
+      * false = bookmarks a la name: link
   * pageSizeThreshold meaning: The maximal number of elements (links and directories) a page may contain.
   If a page has less than pageSizeThreshold elements, all its elements will be recursively included into this page.
 Set to 1 to have one page for each directory.
   Set to a large value, like 10000, to generate the whole wiki in one page.

-- Go back to wikidpad.
+- Go back to Wikidpad.
 Notice the main page has changed.
 - Main menu -> Wiki -> Maintenance -> Rebuild wiki.
 Now the main menu should contain all the pages.
 - Optional: disable CamelCase wiki words.
 If you don't, Wikidpad will create a lot of phantom pages, for words like YouTube.
       In WikiSettings page add the line: